sethm/symon/README.md

 Symon is meant to be invoked directly from the jar file.
 To run with Java 1.5 or greater, just type:

-    $ java -jar symon-0.6-jar-with-dependencies.jar
+    $ java -jar symon-0.6-snapshot.jar

 When Symon is running, you should be presented with a simple graphical interface.

+### 3.2 ROM images

+The simulator requires a 16KB ROM image loaded at address $C000 to $FFFF to work properly.
+Without a ROM in memory, the simulator will not be able to reset, since the reset vector for the 6502 is located in this address space.

+By default, any 16KB file named 'rom.bin' that exists in the same directory where Symon is launched will be loaded as a ROM image.
+ROM images can also be swapped out at run-time with the "Load ROM Image..." in the File menu.

+The "samples" directory contains a ROM image named 'ehbasic.rom', containing Lee Davison's Enhanced 6502 BASIC.
+This serves as a good starting point for exploration.

-### 3.2 Loading A Program
+### 3.3 Loading A Program

-Programs in the form of raw binary object files can be loaded directly into memory with the "Load" button.
+In addition to ROM images, programs in the form of raw binary object files can be loaded directly into memory from "Load Program..." in the File menu.

-Right now, all programs are loaded starting at addres $0300.
-After loading, the simulated CPU's reset vector is loaded with the values
-$00, $03, and the CPU is reset.
+Programs are loaded starting at addres $0300.
+After loading the program, the simulated CPU's reset vector is loaded with the values $00, $03, and the CPU is reset.

 There are two very simple sample program in the "samples" directory, for testing.